teach-plt/www/README.md

 You need to invoke tools from a [command shell](https://en.wikipedia.org/wiki/Shell_(computing)).
 For one, the  [make](https://en.wikipedia.org/wiki/Make_(software)) build tool and the [git](https://git-scm.com/) version control tool are required.
 - On **Linux**, these are available by default.
 - On **macOS**, you can install them from Xcode (`xcode-select –-install`).
 - On **Windows**, you should install [Git for Windows](https://git-scm.com/downloads/win).
-This installs Git Bash, a command line shell that mimics Linux and has `make` and `git`.
-You should generally just work from inside Git Bash in the rest of the course.
+This installs Git Bash, a command line shell that mimics Linux and has `git`.
+It doesn't have `make` by default, so install it as follows: extract [this archive](https://sourceforge.net/projects/ezwinports/files/make-4.4.1-without-guile-w32-bin.zip/download) and copy its contents into `Git\mingw64\` in your Git installation location (which is probably in `Program Files`).
+In the rest of the course, you should generally work in Git Bash.

 ### Setting `PATH` and other environment variables